-Do you need to change nameservers and point your domain to a new WordPress hosting provider?
+Do you need to change domain nameservers of your site and point your domain to a new WordPress hosting provider?

 Nameservers tell the global domain name system where to look for a particular website.
 This may sound a bit technical, but changing nameservers is actually a fairly straightforward process.